foxik/vim-makejob/README.md

 basis with something like the following:

 `autocmd!
 BufWritePost *.py :LmakeJob! %<CR>`

+Grep is a powerful way to search through a directory structure for a keyword.
+I use it all the time, which is why I've added the following mapping to my `.vimrc`:

+`nnoremap <Leader>g :GrepJob!<Space>`

+## Gotchas
+If `grepprg` is set to `'internal'`, then Vim uses its own builtin grep command.
+This still works when you call `:GrepJob`, but not asynchronously.

 ## Vim Documentation
 Part of the goal of _MakeJob_ is to minimize the size of the plugin by